 It's the people that make Berkeley different to other consultancies.

 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

-The bigger, more complex a project is the more likely it will have difficulties, tensions, hiccups, setbacks.
-But when do the natural bumps and grinds of a big project turn into something serious enough to require a significant course correction or turnaround?
-There are some telltale signs:
+The bigger and more complex a programme is, the more likely it will have occasional difficulties, tensions, hiccups, and setbacks.
+But when do the natural bumps and grinds of a big transformation turn into something serious enough to require a significant course correction or turnaround?
+In our experience, some tell-tale signs might include:

-These are some of the classic signals that a project is not in control and on course –correction or turnaround may be necessary.
+These are some of the classic signals that a programme is not in control and on course – a significant correction or turnaround may be necessary.
 Understanding the root causes and helping you to address them is what we focus on when we take on such a task.

-We then help you to align the project sponsors and executive team to acknowledge where we are, so we can start to have constructive realistic conversations about priorities.
+We then help you to align the programme sponsors and executive team to acknowledge where we are, so we can have constructive and realistic conversations about priorities.
 This often involves uncomfortable trade-offs between scope, time and money.
-We are very sensitive to commitments that may have been made previously and work with you to reach balanced decisions based on options grounded in reality, and we will help you bring sponsors and executives on the journey.
+We are very sensitive to commitments that may have been made previously and work with you to reach balanced decisions based on options grounded in reality.
+We’ll help you bring sponsors and executives on the journey.

-Once we are clear on what’s important and in turn what we are now aiming for, we can help you organise around that.
-This may involve tuning the existing organisation to get the right people in the right roles, or it may involve a more fundamental organisational change involving going back to first principles around capability and accountability.
-This will typically involve re-evaluating, and in some cases restructuring, supplier relationships and commercial arrangements.
+Once we are clear on what’s important what we’re now aiming for, we can help you re-organise for success.
+This may involve tuning the existing organisation to get the right people in the right roles, or it may involve a more fundamental organisational change involving going back to first principles around capability, accountability and supplier choices.
+This may involve reevaluating, and in some cases restructuring, supplier relationships and commercial arrangements.

 Regardless of scale, we aim to break down the complexity of the situation and identify a set of relatively simple metrics and steps that everyone can understand and align around – from the team on the ground to business and IT sponsors.
 This common view of progress and success helps to drive accountability and keep focus on the important things.